CHAPTER 10-1

 (a) In the case of real property, in the office within the county of the State in which the property subject to the lien is situated; and

-(b) In the case of personal property, whether tangible or intangible, in the office within the Tribe and if applicable within the county of the State in which the property subject to the lien is situated.
+(b) In the case of personal property, whether tangible or intangible, in the office within the Nation and if applicable within the county of the State in which the property subject to the lien is situated.

 (C) Status of Property Subject to Lien.
 For purposes of subsection (A) of this section, property shall be deemed to be situated: